Dilantin (Phenytoin Sodium)

 Take the missed dose as soon as you remember it.
 However, if it is almost time for the next dose, skip the missed dose and continue your regular dosing schedule.
 Do not take a double dose to make up for a missed one.

 Phenytoin may cause an increase in your blood sugar.
 Talk to your doctor about the symptoms of high blood sugar and what to do if you experience these symptoms.
 Phenytoin may cause side effects.
-Tell your doctor if any of these symptoms are severe or do not go away: difficulty falling asleep or staying asleep uncontrollable eye movements abnormal body movements loss of coordination confusion slurred speech headache changes in your sense of taste constipation unwanted hair growth coarsening of facial features enlargement of lips overgrowth of gums pain or curving of the penis Some side effects can be serious.
-If you experience any of the following symptoms or those listed in the SPECIAL PRECAUTIONS section, call your doctor immediately:. swollen glands blisters nausea vomiting yellowing of the skin or eyes pain in upper right part of the stomach excessive tiredness unusual bruising or bleeding small red or purple spots on skin loss of appetite flu-like symptoms fever, sore throat, rash, mouth ulcers, or easy bruising, or facial swelling dizziness, tiredness, irregular heartbeat, or chest pain shortness of breath hives Some side effects can be serious.
-If you experience any of the following symptoms, stop taking phenytoin and call your doctor: swelling of the face, eyes, throat, tongue, or lips difficulty swallowing or breathing Phenytoin may cause other side effects.
+Tell your doctor if any of these symptoms are severe or do not go away: difficulty falling asleep or staying asleep uncontrollable eye movements abnormal body movements loss of coordination confusion slowed thinking slurred speech dizziness headache constipation unwanted hair growth coarsening of facial features enlargement of lips overgrowth of gums pain or curving of the penis Some side effects can be serious.
+If you experience any of the following symptoms, call your doctor immediately: swollen glands blisters joint pain nausea vomiting yellowing of the skin or eyes pain in upper right part of the stomach excessive tiredness unusual bruising or bleeding loss of appetite flu-like symptoms fever, sore throat, rash, mouth ulcers, easy bruising, or facial swelling Phenytoin may cause other side effects.
 Call your doctor if you have any unusual problems while you are taking this medication.
 If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration's (FDA) MedWatch Adverse Event Reporting program online (http://www.fda.gov/Safety/MedWatch) or by phone (1-800-332-1088).
-Taking phenytoin may increase the risk that you will develop osteopenia, osteoporosis, or osteomalacia and problems with your lymph nodes including Hodgkin's disease (cancer that begins in the lymph system).
+Taking phenytoin may increase the risk that you will develop osteomalacia (weakening and softening of the bones) and problems with your lymph nodes including Hodgkin's disease (cancer that begins in the lymph system).
 Talk to your doctor about the risks of using this medication to treat your condition.

 Keep all appointments with your doctor and the laboratory.
 Your doctor may order certain lab tests to check your response to phenytoin.
 Before having any laboratory test, tell your doctor and the laboratory personnel that you are taking phenytoin.
 Do not let anyone else take your medication.
 Ask your pharmacist any questions you have about refilling your prescription.
 It is important for you to keep a written list of all of the prescription and nonprescription (over-the-counter) medicines you are taking, as well as any products such as vitamins, minerals, or other dietary supplements.
 You should bring this list with you each time you visit a doctor or if you are admitted to a hospital.
 It is also important information to carry with you in case of emergencies.